What is storage unit insurance?

 Storage unit insurance is designed to safeguard belongings stored away from home or business premises, covering risks like theft, fire, and water damage.

-Standard home insurance may not cover items stored off-site
+Standard home insurance may not cover items stored away from your home.

 When choosing a self-storage facility, think about location, security, unit sizes, and delve into the storage provider’s customer reviews for added peace of mind